egbertbouman/youtube-comment-downloader/README.md

 # youtube-comment-downloader
 Simple script for downloading Youtube comments without using the Youtube API with expanded selectors and more.
-The output is in line delimited JSON.
+The output is in line delimited JSON or JSON array/list.

 ### Installation